 The Train (1964), directed by John Frankenheimer, starring Burt Lancaster, Paul Scofield and Jeanne Moreau.
 A French Resistance plot to stop looted art from being shipped to Germany in the last days of WWII.
 Arguably the most thrilling and memorable movie with a train as a central theme ever made, evoking grim memories of the evil of Nazi occupation.
 One of the last movies of the black and white era - great photography and effects.
 Central. *****

 Von Ryan's Express (1965).
 Prisoner escape story.
 High drama.
 Directed by Mark Robson.
 Stars Frank Sinatra, Trevor Howard, Raffaella Carrà, Brad Dexter.
 The majority of the film was shot in northern Italy, but the closing scene in Spain.
 Central. *****

 Movies and TV shows that used Canadian railway stations and/or locations, contributed by Clayton Self, a Canadian TV and film buff, who runs The “Forest Rangers” Fan Page and loves to explore filming locations.

 BUSH PILOT (1947) directed by Stirling Campbell, was shot in part in Muskoka, Ontario, and uses the Cooksville CPR station.

-STATION MASTER (1954 NFB) filmed at the station in Finch, Ontario.
+STATION MASTER (1954) National Film Board of Canada.
+Filmed at the station in Finch, Ontario.

-THE RAILRODDER (1965) starring Buster Keaton, directed by Gerald Potterton - a (very) brief glimpse of the ex-CNoR Entrance, Alberta station.
+THE RAILRODDER (1965) National Film Board of Canada.
+Starring Buster Keaton, directed by Gerald Potterton - a (very) brief glimpse of the ex-CNoR Entrance, Alberta station.
 (For a link to the movie, see under "Canadian Movies" above.)